Renormalized Chern-Gauss-Bonnet formula for complete Kahler-Einstein metrics

-Let $X$ be the interior of a compact complex manifold with smooth boundary.
-We say $\r$ is a defining function of $X$ if it is a smooth real function on a neighborhood of $\ol{X}$ such that $X=\{\r<0\}$ and $d\r\neq 0$ at $\pa X$.
-The boundary $M=\pa X$ has a natural CR structure induced by the complex structure $J$ of $X$; the Levi distribution $H$ is the maximal $J$-invariant subbundle of $TM$, and the restriction of $J$ defines an almost complex structure on $H$.
-The integrability condition for $H$ follows from the integrability of $J$.
-When we say $M$ is strictly pseudoconvex, it is assumed that the Levi form of the contact form $(\sqrt{-1}/2)(\ol{\pa}\r-\pa\r)|_M$ is positive definite.
+Let $X$ be a relatively compact domain with smooth boundary in a complex manifold $\widetilde{X}$.
+A defining function of $X$ is a smooth real function on $\widetilde{X}$ such that $X=\{\r<0\}$ and $d\r\neq 0$ at $\pa X$.
+The boundary $M=\pa X$ has a natural CR structure induced by the complex structure $J$ of $\widetilde{X}$; the Levi distribution $H$ is the maximal $J$-invariant subbundle of $TM$, and the restriction of $J$ defines an almost complex structure on $H$.
+The integrability condition for the CR structure follows from that of $J$.
+We say $X$ is a strictly pseudoconvex manifold if the Levi form of the contact form$(\sqrt{-1}/2)(\ol{\pa}\r-\pa\r)|_{TM}$ is positive definite.

 Let us recall the Graham-Lee connection \cite{GL} for a defining function $\r$.
-When the boundary $M$ is strictly pseudoconvex, there exists a unique (1,0)-vector field $\xi$ near $M$ satisfying
+When the boundary $M=\pa X$ is strictly pseudoconvex, there exists a unique (1,0)-vector field $\xi$ near $M$ satisfying

 with a real function $r$.
-We call $r=\r_{i\ol{j}}\xi^{i}\xi^{\ol{j}}$ the {\it transverse curvature} of $\r$.
+We call $r$ the {\it transverse curvature} of $\r$.
 Let $\{\th^{0},\th^{\a}\}$ be the dual frame of a local (1,0)-frame $\{W_{0}=\xi\ ,W_{\a}\}$ with $\{W_{\a}\}$ a frame for $\mathcal{H}:=$Ker$\partial\r$.
 Then $\th^{0}=\partial \r$ and one can write as

 For sufficiently small $\e>0$, $M^{-\e}:=\{\r=-\e \}$ is a strictly pseudoconvex CR manifold and the restriction of $\th:= (\sqrt{-1}/2)(\ol{\pa}\r-\pa\r)$ gives a contact form.
 From (\ref{ambient}), the Levi form for this contact form is $h_{\a\ol{\b}}$ and the restriction of $\{\th, \th^{\a}, \th^{\ol{\a}}\}$ becomes an admissible coframe.
 We write